What doesn’t kill us makes us stronger.

 The lotus flower is a sign of enlightenment and rebirth in Eastern religions.
 Lotus flowers grow in mud, so many people get this design as a tattoo to show how they’ve risen above hard times and to remind themselves that they can do anything.

-If you’ve seen The Matrix, you might remember that Morpheus gave Neo a red and blue pill.
+If you’ve seen The Matrix, you might remember the moment when Morpheus offered Neo a choice between the red and blue pill.
 He had to pick one or the other.

-When he had to choose between real struggles and fake comfort, Neo chose the former.
-Which would you pick?
+Which would you choose?
 The struggle pill or the comfort pill?

 On day one of getting better, you probably won’t feel great.
 Your depression, bipolar disorder, or other mental illness will continue to haunt you.